sy-harabi/sy-harabi.github.io/_posts/2024-08-09-Optimizing-Early-Game-Part-One-Selecting-Remotes.md

 If you want to test my bot on your own, the codebase you can use is [here](https://github.com/sy-harabi/harabiBot_early_eco_example).
-Note that it's not that fast compared to the version I used for speedrun.
-Since I patched several features from that version for late game.
+Note that it's not that fast compared to the version I used for speedrun, since I patched several features from that version for late game.
 But I think it can still reach rcl5 under 20k for sure, in the room W7N3 of default map.

 Stay tuned for more insights in the next part of this series!